 To make things even sweeter, it’s ethically sourced from a small farm in the Philippines where farmers are treated fairly and only the highest quality coconuts make the cut.
 In other words, it checks all the boxes of what makes a coconut oil great, and that’s why it earned the spot of best coconut oil overall.

 Like others on this list, Dr. Bronner’s coconut oil is organic, unrefined, and freshly expeller-pressed, but this coconut oil takes sustainability up a notch.
-Dr. Bronner’s works with Sri Lanka farmers who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
-The regenerative organic certification also ensures that farmers, animals, and workers are all treated fairly during the entire process.
+Dr. Bronner’s works with Sri Lankan farmers who utilize regenerative farming practices that help enrich soil and reduce the carbon footprint, decreasing the impact on climate change.
+The Regenerative Organic Alliance certification also ensures that farmers, animals, and workers are all treated fairly during the entire process.